2015 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Survival Distribution

-The Kisatchie National Forest quarter from Philadelphia accounts for 397,200,000 coins, representing the highest strike among the year’s five designs.
-This Louisiana issue substantially exceeds the Homestead quarter, which stands at 214,400,000 pieces.
-Blue Ridge Parkway falls between these extremes with 325,616,000 coins.
+The Kisatchie National Forest quarter from Philadelphia accounts for 397,200,000 coins—the highest strike among the year’s five designs.
+Homestead stands at 214,400,000 pieces, making it the 17th-highest mintage in the entire ATB series.

 Current survival estimates remain unavailable for all Philadelphia strikes shown.
-These quarters entered circulation relatively recently and continue to see active use in commerce, making precise survival counts difficult to establish until collecting patterns become more defined over time.
+These quarters entered circulation relatively recently, making precise survival counts difficult to establish until collecting patterns mature over time.

 Also Read: Top 20 Most Valuable Bicentennial Quarter Worth Money List